shaoxc/dftpy/doc/source/tutorials/config.rst

 		*Default* : 600

-.. _GRID-spacing:
+.. _grid-spacing:

 **spacing**
 	The spacing (or gap) separating nearest real space grid points.
-If set this, :ref:`ecut<Grid-ecut>` is disabled.
+If set this, :ref:`ecut<grid-ecut>` is disabled.

 		*Options* :

 		*Default* : None

-.. _GRID-gfull:
+.. _grid-gfull:

 **gfull**
 	Determines oif the number of grid points in the reciprocal and real space grids are equal.
 If '`False`' only use half grid, which will be faster.